gotechworld/TF/README.md

 # Terraform

-### What is this? :thinking:
-This repository is used for managing infrastructure in AWS, Azure.
+This repository is used for managing infrastructure in AWS.
-It uses Terraform for testing and deploying infrastructure in AWS and Azure.
+It uses Terraform for testing and deploying infrastructure in AWS.